Tirasa/syncopeOnJBoss/README.md

 ## Notes ##
  1. Currently on Apache Syncope 1.1.8
  1. Internal storage configured for in-memory H2 database instance, not using DataSource
+ 1. To avoid a whole lot of harmless yet annoyng error messages and stacktraces during core start-up, an overriden implementation was provided: see [issue 1](https://github.com/Tirasa/syncopeOnJBoss/issues/1) for more details
  1. Not listenig on 8080?
 Just put the correct port in <code>console/src/main/resources/configuration.properties</code>, re-build and re-deploy

 ## Need more info? ##